ian-hunter-github/api-gen-ts/bin/gitFlowManual.md

 - If no name is provided, uses the current branch
 - You can run it from any branch if you provide the feature name
+- Gracefully handles the case where the remote branch doesn't exist

 **Examples:**
 ```bash